 Sheena also works with local community groups and works to raise awareness about food hygiene and the significance of gut worm infections globally.

 “The students and people I meet at our events really take the opportunity to engage with the scientists and ask us incredibly astute questions.
 To see people from such diverse backgrounds get excited about our research is incredibly rewarding.”

 Professor Lindy Holden-Dye email@example.com

-Centre for Biological Sciences, University of Southampton - Food security
+Centre for Biological Sciences, University of Southampton – Agriculture and food security

 Lindy and her colleagues at Southampton are engaged in an outreach project that brings hands-on research into the classroom.
 They are working with teachers to assemble a set of resources that will give students the chance to carry out their own experiments and in the process learn more about current research in the life sciences.
 To highlight the importance of BBSRC funded research into food security this project will provide year 10 pupils with the chance to find out more about nematode worms, major pests of livestock and crops.
 The students will work with the popular genetic model organism C. elegans, a microscopic translucent soil-dwelling worm which is non-parasitic, in addition to parasitic species that are safe for classroom study.
 They will observe worms hatch, feed, mate and devise simple experiments to test behaviour.
 A website will list background information and links to current research in the field.

 ”I hope the students will experience at least some of the excitement I get from doing experimental research - and might be inspired that this is the career for them.”